sensu/sensu-influxdb-handler/README.md

 Graphite, OpenTSDB, Nagios, etc.), Sensu will extract and transform them, and this handler will populate them into your InfluxDB.

+**Security Note:** The InfluxDB addr, username and password are treated as a security sensitive configuration options in this example and are loaded into the handler config as an env_vars instead of as a command arguments.
+Command arguments are commonaly readable from the process table by other unprivaledged users on a system (ex: `ps` and `top` commands), so it's a better practise to read in sensitive information via environment variables or configuration files as part of command execution.
+The command flags for these configuration options are are provided as an override for testing purposes.

 ## Usage Examples

 Help: